Side effects

 • Fact: while loops are useless without mutation: would either never loop or infinitely loop

-• Same for e1 ; e2 – if e1 has no side effects may as well delete it, it is dead code!
+• Same for e1 ; e2 – if e1 has no side effects, you may as well delete it.
+It is dead code!

-• Note that e1; e2 is exactly the same as writing let () = e1 in e2
+• Remember that e1; e2 is exactly the same as writing let () = e1 in e2

 Arrays